-Our region's seas will continue to rise as greenhouse gas emissions continue to increase and the earth's climate warms.
+Our region's seas will continue to rise as greenhouse gas emissions increase and the earth's climate warms.

-Sea level rise happens because rising temperatures warm ocean waters making them expand, and because more water is being added to the oceans from melting glaciers and ice sheets.
-The melting glaciers in the Southern Alps are part of the process driving sea level rise – although scientists believe we can still save our high-altitude glaciers, if we act now.
+Sea level rise happens because rising temperatures warm ocean waters and make them expand, and because more water is being added to the oceans from melting glaciers and ice sheets.
+The melting glaciers in the Southern Alps are part of the process driving sea level rise, although scientists believe we can still save our high-altitude glaciers if we act now.

-There are uncertainties about how fast the sea will rise and when it might reach certain levels.
-This is because it depends on greenhouse gases and human behaviour, and inter-linked natural processes.
+There are uncertainties about how fast the sea will rise and when it might reach certain levels, as it depends on greenhouse gases, human behaviour and inter-linked natural processes.
 Scientific projections therefore cover a range of possible futures.